 What Is Bergamot Essential Oil?

 Where does bergamot oil come from?
 Bergamot is a plant that produces a type of citrus fruit and its scientific name is Citrus bergamia.
 It’s defined as a hybrid between a sour orange and lemon, or a mutation of lemon.

 The oil is taken from the peel of the fruit and used to make medicine.
-It’s derived through cold compression, which is different than the steam distillation of many other essential oils.
+Bergamot essential oil, like other essential oils, can be steam-distilled or extracted through liquid CO2 (known as “cold” extraction); many experts support the idea that cold extraction helps to preserve more active compounds in essential oils that may be destroyed by the high heat of steam distillation.
 The oil is commonly used in black tea, which is called Earl Grey.

 Although its roots can be traced back to Southeast Asia, bergamot was more widely cultivated in the southern part of Italy.
 Bergamot essential oil was even named after the city of Bergamo in Lombardy, Italy, where it was originally sold.
+And in folk Italian medicine, bergamot was used for reducing fever, fighting parasitic diseases and relieving sore throat.
 Bergamot oil is also produced in the Ivory Coast, Argentina, Turkey, Brazil and Morocco.
+(2)

 There are a number of a surprising health benefits from using bergamot essential oil as a natural remedy.
 Bergamot oil is antibacterial, anti-infectious, anti-inflammatory and antispasmodic.
 It’s uplifting, improves your digestion and keeps your system working properly.

 12 Bergamot Oil Benefits + Uses